 The risk of infection being spread person-to-person depends on their clinical state and personal hygiene.
 People with diarrhea are more likely to spread infection than asymptomatic individuals with subclinical illnesses.
 For certain illnesses, individuals in high-risk settings may be required to have two negative stool cultures collected 24 hours apart and 48 hours after completion of antibiotic treatment, before being cleared to return to work/school.
-Disease-specific criteria may be found in the American Academy of Pediatrics Red Book, the Control of Communicable Diseases Manual (CCDM), the Reportable Disease Desk Reference (RDDR) or FDA Retail Food Code.
+Disease-specific criteria may be found in the American Academy of Pediatrics Red Book or the Control of Communicable Diseases Manual (CCDM).
 In general, the following groups with diarrhea or vomiting should be excluded from work or school until they are no longer infectious:

-Food handlers

-- People who have direct contact with highly susceptible patients or persons in whom gastrointestinal infection would have particularly serious consequences (i.e., health care workers, daycare workers) - Children under age 5 - Older children and adults that are unable to perform adequate hygiene practices without assistance or with unsatisfactory toilet, handwashing, or hand drying facilities at home, work, daycare or school.
+- Food handlers - People who have direct contact with highly susceptible patients or persons in whom gastrointestinal infection would have particularly serious consequences (i.e. health care workers, daycare workers) - Children under age 5 - Older children and adults with doubtful personal hygiene or with unsatisfactory toilet, handwashing or hand drying facilities at home, work, or school.